shalivan/shalivan.github.io/_posts/PSY/10-01-01-Game_Theory.md

 **Pareto efficiency**
 Outcom is Pareto optimal if there is no outcome that makes at least one player better off without making any player worse off.

+**Risk Aversion**
+how much u willing to pay for insurance

-## Competitive
+# Competitive
-**How to be smart.**
+How to be smart

-**Nash equilibrium**
+Actor best interest - sub optimal solution in the long run
+### Zero Sum Game
+ Interest is not overlapping. `win-lose`

+### Nash equilibrium
 optimal outcome of a game is where no player have incentives to deviate from initial strategy.
-(decide to be better off no matter what opponent will do) (rational play when more then one player. not only define start but always believes)

-Every player play `best response`  strategy  to what other doing.
+(decide to be better off no matter what opponent will do) (rational play when more then one player. not only define start but always believes) Every player play `best response`  strategy  to what other doing.
 Knowing other strategies and have no insentives to cheat.

-### Zero Sum Game
- Interest is not overlapping. `win-lose`
+Everyone want to keepe it without policing

+Most games have odd number of wquilibria

+no player have profitable deviations
 ### Imperfect information games
 - depth limited search.

-# Games

-## Poisoner Dilemma
+#### Poisoner Dilemma
 number show years in jail if Cooperate or Defect

 ||Cooperate|Defect |